wikipathways/pvjs/README.md

 pathvisiojs
 ============

+Diagram viewer and editor intended for biological pathways.
+This project is supported by the same community that maintains the Java-based pathway diagram editor [PathVisio](http://www.pathvisio.org/), but the codebases between pathvisiojs and PathVisio-Java are entirely distinct.
+PathVisio-Java plugins will not work with pathvisiojs.

-JavaScript viewer and editor for biological pathways.
-All code is in beta stage and is subject to change.
+All code is in beta stage, and any APIs are subject to change.

 Demos
 =====